Homemade Bunny Ears Cupcakes

 - Buttercream – In the bowl of a stand mixer, with the paddle attachment, cream the butter, salt, and vanilla extract for a minute until creamy.
 Next, add powdered sugar, one cup at a time, until light and fluffy.
 Add green food color gel for the grass and transfer to the piping bag with a grass piping tip.

-Pro tip - For the grass, you will need a stiff buttercream so avoid adding too much milk or cream.
+Pro tip – You will need a stiff buttercream for the grass, so avoid adding too much milk or cream.

 - Frost – Pipe the grass frosting on the cupcakes and let them chill in the fridge for 30 minutes.

-Pro tip - It is best to put the eggs on the cupcakes once the forsting is chilled slightly so they don't sink in.- Bunny ears
+Pro tip – It is best to put the eggs on the cupcakes once the frosting is chilled slightly, so they don’t sink in.- Bunny ears

-Fondant - Take two small equal balls of white fondant and roll them into teardrop shapes.
-Then, take two smaller balls of pink fondant and roll them into teardrop shapes.
+Fondant – Take two small equal balls of white fondant and roll them into teardrop shapes.
+Then, roll two smaller balls of pink fondant into teardrop shapes.
 Place the pink teardrop on top of the larger white teardrop.
 Press down and flatten into a bunny ear.
-Shape and twist slightly to give them character. - Marshmallow - I cut two heart-shaped marshmallows in equal halves.
+Shape and twist slightly to give them character. - Marshmallow – I cut two heart-shaped marshmallows in equal halves.
 Dust with powdered sugar to prevent sticking.6 Marshmallows,8 oz White fondant

 - Bunny ears